 Can I make this recipe gluten-free?

 Sure you can!
-As I mentioned earlier, you can substitute rice flour in this recipe to make it gluten-free.
+As I mentioned earlier, you can substitute 1:1 gluten-free flour in this recipe to make it gluten-free.
 I haven’t tried other gluten-free flours like almond or coconut, so I can’t say for certain it works.
-Rice flour is your best bet and the texture will be quite close to cookies with plain flour.

 How can I make sure if my sugar sprinkles are vegan?